Marios Kyriazis: Medical history

+Kyriazis initially practiced clinical medicine, including work in acute and geriatric care.
 In 1996, Kyriazis founded the Historical Medical Equipment Society, which aims to study old medical instruments related to the history of medicine in the UK.
 The first public lecture was delivered at the University of London with support from the Wellcome Trust.
 As of July 2018, the society no longer exists.

+During the 1990s and 2000s he became increasingly involved in ageing research and longevity medicine.
+He founded or participated in several organizations devoted to ageing studies, including the British Longevity Society and later the ELPIs Foundation for Indefinite Lifespans.
+His work has combined elements of clinical gerontology, systems biology, cybernetics, evolutionary theory, and complexity science.

 In 2001, in association with the Larnaca Municipality, he organised an exhibition on the medical history in Cyprus with the theme "Medicine in Ancient Kition and Old Larnaca", accompanied by a book on the matter with the same title.